marcglasberg/assorted_layout_widgets/README.md

 ```

 On contrary to `ColumnSuper` and the native `Row`
-(which will overflow if the cells are not big enough to fit their content),
+(which will overflow if the children are too large to fit the available free space),
-`RowSuper` will resize its cells, **proportionately to the width of the minimum intrinsic width** of each cell content.
+`RowSuper` may resize its children **proportionately to their minimum intrinsic width**.

 Try running the <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_row_super.dart">RowSuper example</a>.